HAS-Tools-Fall2020/Course_Materials/Assignments/Week15_Section3.2_Computing.md

 <a name="instructions"></a>
 ## Quick Start Steps For logging in and running a job on UAHPC
 These instructions are following [this tutorial](https://public.confluence.arizona.edu/display/UAHPC/Ocelote+Quick+Start)
-0. The first time you want to access UAHPC you will need to activate your account.
+- Step 0: The first time you want to access UAHPC you will need to activate your account.
 To do this go [here](https://account.arizona.edu/account/create/hpcaccount) and click on the link to `Notify your sponsor of your request` and when prompted put in Tom's email: tmeixner@email.arizona.edu.
 Once he accepts your request you should have access and step 1 will work for you.

 1. Login to UA HPC.
 You can do this either from terminal line like this:
 `ssh lecondon@hpc.arizona.edu` (This should work from GitBash but windows users might need to install putty for this to work) or you can login to the on-demand portal: <https://ood.hpc.arizona.edu/>.
 From the on demand portal you can then launch a terminal and follow along with these instructions the same as if you had launched a local terminal and ssh into HPC.
 In both cases you should select **Ocelote** as the location.